clarin-eric/SAML-metadata-checker/README.md

-# SAML-metadata-checker
+# SAML-metadata-checker script
-Please validate your SP's SAML metadata  with this script prior to commit.
+Please validate your SP's SAML metadata  with this script.
+This script will be automatically run on every pull request for the [SPF-SPs-metadata repository](https://github.com/clarin-eric/SPF-SPs-metadata).

+## To run locally
 The script should be plug and play, so on Unix/Linux you can use:
 $ ./check-saml-metadata/check_saml_metadata.sh  clarin-sp-metadata.xml